 Bursaries are available to Imperial College Healthcare Trust staff undertaking IHC/BRC funded research fellowship (non-medical) to provide partial funding for the purchase of software programmes/licences required to undertake their research projects (i.e, SPSS, NVIVO and EndNote).

-This bursary scheme, administered by the CATO Team, is available for a 1-year trial period in the first instance, from April 2018-March 2019 only.
+This bursary scheme, administered by the CATO Team, is available for a trial period during 2018 and 2019.

 Bursaries will be available on a first-come, first-served basis.
 Applicants are advised to apply early to avoid disappointment since funds are limited.

 Further details about the application process are provided below.
 For queries please contact CATO@imperial.ac.uk or 020 331 31373.